Research

 Projects under this theme:

-- Ecological function of enclosed nests in birds: We tested whether enclosed nests primarily serve to reduce predation risk or regulate microclimate across global bird species (Chia et al. 2023; Chia et al. in revision)
+- Ecological function of enclosed nests in birds: We tested whether enclosed nests primarily serve to reduce predation risk or regulate microclimate across global bird species (Chia et al. 2023; Chia et al. preprint)

 - Community assembly of moths along climate gradients: We used shifts in body size composition along an elevational gradient to understand the roles of environmental filtering and niche partitioning in shaping moth assemblages (Chia et al. 2024)